w3f/Grants-Program/applications/QRUCIAL_DAO.md

 ra33it0 aka Sebastian Kraus is a co-founder of QRUCIAL.
 He is also the founder and strategic mind behind a multitude of companies.
 His activities range from carbon-neutral real estate with OLYMP to Cryptocurrency Marketing with Elfzntrollz and information security QRUCIAL aiming to make Web3 more secure.
 Back in 2016, he became interested in blockchain and hacking and has since refined his skills in the field.

-Wigy is an ex-Parity substrate developer.
-He is proficient in coding in Rust.
+Wigy is an ex-Parity Substrate developer.
+He is working as a blockchain developer since 2016.
+His main interests are Rust development, architecture, incentive systems and wallet implementations.

 Silur is working at the Hungarian Academy of Sciences (MTA) as cryptographer, was an early Ethereum developer and still works on cryptocurrency projects.